collective live+work spaces

 Can the value of shares change?

-Share value is linked to authorised capital, which may be changed only by 75% vote and with limits on frequency and value of such changes, except where emergency funds are required for repairs.
-An increase in authorised capital, reduces the use value of shares, permitting new shares to be issued to raise that capital.
+Share cost and use is linked to authorised capital, which may be changed only by 75% vote and with limits on frequency and value of such changes, except where emergency funds are required for repairs.
+An increase in authorised capital, reduces the use value of shares, and thus cost of new shares for the same use value, permitting new shares to be issued to raise capital.
+A capital increase has no impact upon withdrawl value, but may however prevent timely withdrawl if waitlist demand does not match, and thus shall be subject to appeal by the affected members to reduce or return to original value if not reissued within 1 year.

 How long may shares be held?